Reauthorize the Museum and Library Services Act of 2017

 Bringing Broadband to Tribal Lands

 Access to high-speed broadband is vital to our nation's economic well-being, and libraries are taking a leading role in providing it.
 For many underserved communities—particularly in rural areas—libraries provide the only access to broadband.
-In response, we are working with Sen. Heinrich (R-NM) and Sen. Dean Heller (R-Nev.), and Rep. Luján (D-NM) and Rep. Mullin (R-OK) to advocate for legislation (S. 2205 and H.R.
-5661) that would increase broadband access for tribal libraries by increasing their access to the FCC’s Schools and Libraries, or E-rate.
+In response, we are working with Sen. Heinrich (D-NM) and Sen. Heller (R-Nev.), and Rep. Luján (D-NM) and Rep. Mullin (R-OK) to advocate for legislation (S. 2205 and H.R.
+5661) that would increase broadband access for tribal libraries by increasing their access to the FCC’s Universal Service Program for Schools and Libraries, or E-rate.
 Ask your representatives to cosponsor H.R.
 5661 and your senators to cosponsor S. 2205.